Philosophical skepticism: Cārvāka philosophy

-The Cārvāka (Sanskrit: चार्वाक) school of materialism, also known as Lokāyata, is a distinct branch of Indian philosophy.
-The school is named after Cārvāka, author of the Bārhaspatya-sūtras and was founded in approximately 500 BCE.
+The Cārvāka (Sanskrit: चार्वाक) school of materialism, also known as Lokāyata, is a classically cited (but historically disputed) school of ancient Indian philosophy.
+While no texts or authoritative doctrine have survived, followers of this system are frequently mentioned in philosophical treatises of other schools, often as an initial counterpoint against which to assert their own arguments.

 Cārvāka is classified as a "heterodox" (nāstika) system, characterized as a materialistic and atheistic school of thought.
 This school was also known for being strongly skeptical of the claims of Indian religions, such as reincarnation and karma.

 Jainism

 While Jain philosophy claims that is it possible to achieve omniscience, absolute knowledge (Kevala Jnana), at the moment of enlightenment, their theory of anekāntavāda or 'many sided-ness', also known as the principle of relative pluralism, allows for a practical form of skeptical thought regarding philosophical and religious doctrines (for un-enlightened beings, not all-knowing arihants).

 According to this theory, the truth or the reality is perceived differently from different points of view, and that no single point of view is the complete truth.
 Jain doctrine states that, an object has infinite modes of existence and qualities and, as such, they cannot be completely perceived in all its aspects and manifestations, due to inherent limitations of the humans.
 Anekāntavāda is literally the doctrine of non-onesidedness or manifoldness; it is often translated as "non-absolutism".
-Syādvāda is the theory of conditioned predication which provides an expression to anekānta by recommending that epithet “Syād” be attached to every expression.
+Syādvāda is the theory of conditioned predication which provides an expression to anekānta by recommending that epithet "Syād" be attached to every expression.
 Syādvāda is not only an extension of Anekānta ontology, but a separate system of logic capable of standing on its own force.
 As reality is complex, no single proposition can express the nature of reality fully.
-Thus the term “syāt” should be prefixed before each proposition giving it a conditional point of view and thus removing any dogmatism in the statement.
+Thus the term "syāt" should be prefixed before each proposition giving it a conditional point of view and thus removing any dogmatism in the statement.
 For Jains, fully enlightened beings are able to see reality from all sides and thus have ultimate knowledge of all things.
 This idea of omniscience was criticized by Buddhists such as Dharmakirti.

 Ancient Chinese philosophy

 Zhuang Zhou (c.
 369 – c.
 286 BCE)

-Zhuang Zhou (莊子，"Master Zhuang") was a famous ancient Chinese Taoism philosopher during the Hundred Schools of Thought period.
+Zhuang Zhou (莊子, "Master Zhuang") was a famous ancient Chinese Taoism philosopher during the Hundred Schools of Thought period.
 Zhuang Zhou demonstrated his skeptical thinking through several anecdotes in the preeminent work Zhuangzi attributed to him: